2022–23 South Pacific cyclone season: Storm names

 Within the Southern Pacific, a tropical depression is judged to have reached tropical cyclone intensity should it reach winds of 35 kn and it is evident that gales are occurring at least halfway around the center.
-With tropical depressions intensifying into a tropical cyclone between the Equator and 25°S and between 160°E - 120°W named by the FMS.
+With tropical depressions intensifying into a tropical cyclone between the Equator and 25°S and between 160°E – 120°W named by the FMS.
 However should a tropical depression intensify to the south of 25°S between 160°E and 120°W it will be named in conjunction with the FMS by MetService.
+The names Hale, Irene and Kevin were used for the first time (and the only time for Kevin) this season, as they replaced Heta and Ivy from 2003–04 season, and Kerry from the 2004–05 seasons respectively.
 Should a tropical cyclone move out of the basin and into the Australian region it will retain its original name.

-The next 10 names on the naming list are listed here below.
+The names that were used for 2022–23 season are listed below:

 If a tropical cyclone enters the South Pacific basin from the Australian region basin (west of 160°E), it will retain the name assigned to it by the BoM.
 The following storms were named in this manner: